tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 ### Concurrent Marking in G1 ###

-The **Concurrent Mark Cycle** comprises of several steps in G1, a few of which are directly related to marking, i.e. tracing the live object graph, while others are about managing VM and GC data structures that use the marking information to prepare for subsequent garbage collections.
+The **Concurrent Mark Cycle** comprises several steps in G1, a few of which are directly related to marking, i.e. tracing the live object graph, while others are about managing VM and GC data structures that use the marking information to prepare for subsequent garbage collections.
 This section will go into detail on the former, but will only briefly touch the others or only relevant parts.

 Figure 7.2. of the [tuning guide](https://docs.oracle.com/en/java/javase/18/gctuning/garbage-first-g1-garbage-collector1.html#GUID-F1BE86FA-3EDC-4D4F-BDB4-4B044AD83180) shows how concurrent marking is related to pauses.
 In the following small state diagram showing a breakdown of the phases of the concurrent cycle these are marked with `(Pause)`: